P/E Ratio (Price-to-Earnings Ratio) in Infrastructure & Construction

 Example Infrastructure & Construction Companies to Analyze

-Use the Equiscale Screener โ to filter infrastructure & construction stocks by p/e ratio and other metrics.
+Filter infrastructure & construction stocks by p/e ratio and other metrics:

 Key Takeaways

-- P/E Ratio (Price-to-Earnings Ratio) in infrastructure & construction should be compared against sector peers, not the market average.
+- P/E Ratio (Price-to-Earnings Ratio) in infrastructure & construction should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 - Sector characteristics: Order-book driven, high working capital needs, government capex dependent, long project cycles.